Slanted Eyed Japanese Gained a Wisdom on a Street of London

 I recall, that I called him a white pig.
 I

-wonder if he got the euphemism right.
+wonder if I got the euphemism right.

 on the street is in my mind.